 All restaurants have occupancy limits.
 Building inspectors set these limits according to guidelines from the National Fire Protection Association (NFPA).
 If your restaurant is divided into separate rooms, such as the main dining area and a private banquet or set of party rooms, you’ll have distinct occupancy load ratings for each of these spaces.
 When restaurants purchase tables and chairs and arrange their seating, they should make sure their restaurant’s seating capacity does not exceed their official capacity limits.

 Normally, once you’ve arranged your restaurant’s seating, you never have to give your occupancy limits a second thought unless you notice there are areas where too much congestion occurs and people are uncomfortable.
-However, for restaurants serving customers in the COVID-19 era, occupancy limits have become a crucial issue at the forefront of adapting to meet new challenges.

-The Importance of Occupancy Limits During COVID-19
+The Importance of Occupancy Limits

 In many cases, state and local governmental bodies have imposed new restrictions on restaurants to ensure they avoid overcrowding and encourage social or physical distancing.
 This practice is defined by the Centers for Disease Control and Prevention (CDC) as remaining 6 feet apart from people who are not in your household.
 This distance can provide a buffer between occupants that prevents them from passing germs, as they would be more likely to do if they were close together.